uh-ratings/uh-ratings.github.io/index.md

 * When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
 * The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

-The following sections document the development history of BowFolios.
+The following sections document the development history of UH Ratings.

 ### Milestone 1: Mockup development